exercism/csharp/reference/out-of-scope.md

 The material should be capable of being communicated to an enquiring student as and when required.

-Where material is covered under "What not to teach" in _design.md_ for a particular exercise it should not be repeated here unless it is felt that the topic otherwise has insufficient prominence.
+Where material is covered under "Out of scope" in _design.md_ for a particular exercise it should not be repeated here unless it is felt that the topic otherwise has insufficient prominence.